diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US348/readme.md

 The generation of the DSL description is delegated to the `GenerateShowDSL` domain service.
 This service applies the predefined DSL grammar to the set of `Figure` elements included in the configuration.
-Internally, the service uses ANTLR-generated components, namely `ShowGrammarLexer` and `ShowGrammarParser`, to perform lexical and syntactic analysis over the configuration.
+Internally, the service uses ANTLR-generated components, namely `ShowLexer` and `ShowParser`, to perform lexical and syntactic analysis over the configuration.

 The final result is encapsulated in a `ShowDSLDescription` value object, which represents the textual description of